supermarsx/automidi/readme.md

 - `npm run lint` – run ESLint
 - `npm run format` – run Prettier
 - `npm run server` – start only the MIDI backend
+- `npm test` – compile the server then run all tests with Vitest